Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Evaluation

-Figure \ref{fig:derivativeres} shows the derivatives and the standard deviations computed by our algorithm using Tsallis entropy (with its parameter being 8) without sampling.
-We set the Tsallis parameter to 8 by initial empirical tests.
-It also shows the timing of the actual attacks and the detections made by our algorithm.
-We see that our algorithm produces low number of false positives with the help of the derivatives of line of best fit and the standard deviation of the derivatives.
-The number of false positives of our algorithm are 3, 14, 8, 14 and 14 for the Application, UDP, TCP, Benign and Mixed dataset respectively.
-Moreover, we see that although there is delay, the timing of the detections of our algorithm is close to the timing of the actual attacks.
+Figure \ref{fig:samplederivativeres} shows the derivatives and the standard deviations computed by DoDGE with 5\% sampling ratio and integer operations.
+It also shows the timing of the actual attacks and the detections made by DoDGE.
+We see that DoDGE produces low number of false positives with the help of the derivatives of the lines of best fit and the standard deviation of the derivatives.

-Figure \ref{fig:samplederivativeres} shows the derivatives and the standard deviations computed by our algorithm with 5\% sampling ratio and integer operations.
-We see that sampling improved the detection performance compared to the case with no sampling by decreasing the volume and diversity of network activities.
-When utilizing sampling, we use a smaller Tsallis parameter.
-It is set to 5 after initial tests.
-We note that since sampling dilutes the unit time network traffic, a smaller Tsallis parameter would be sufficient to magnify the computed entropies as much as the case with no sampling.

-During our evaluation, we simulated our method continuously over the full datasets without skipping any network traffic after an attack detection.
-A more fair evaluation would be to skip immediate network traffic following the detection in the datasets.
-This would remove the confusion caused by the traffic immediately following the detection time.
-However, since it is not clear how long one should skip network traffic after a detection, we chose to continuously run and detect.
-In any case, the detection performance attained in this manner is a worst-case one.